OpenNebula/addon-storpool/docs/advanced_configuration.md

     </disk>
 ```

-To do the changes when hot-attaching a volatile disk the original attach_disk script (`/var/lib/one/remotes/vmm/kvm/attach_disk`) should be pathed too:
+To do the changes when hot-attaching a volatile disk the original attach_disk script (`/var/lib/one/remotes/vmm/kvm/attach_disk`) should be patched too:

 ```bash
 cd /var/lib/one/remotes/vmm/kvm